SMART LOCK PRO

 Much like the age-old Mac vs PC debate, compatibility between smart devices is unfortunately not a one-size fits all affair.

-The range of protocols that smart products utilize is an important concept to tackle when choosing the perfect devices for your home.
+The range of protocols that smart products utilize is an important concept to tackle when choosing the perfect devices for your home automation device setup.

 Whether we’re talking about WiFi-enabled smart thermostats, Bluetooth-centric sound systems, Zigbee based light bulbs or Z-Wave compatible security systems, when it comes to smart home protocols, there’s definitely a variety of choices out there.